neondatabase/neon/test_runner/README.md

 `POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
 `TEST_OUTPUT`: Set the directory where test state and test output files should go.
-`TEST_SHARED_FIXTURES`: Try to re-use a single postgres and pageserver for all the tests.
+`TEST_SHARED_FIXTURES`: Try to re-use a single pageserver for all the tests.

 Let stdout and stderr go to the terminal instead of capturing them:
 `pytest -s ...`